Aeonoi/StudyIt/README.md

 * [x] Bar Chart: Hours spent on different assignments/tests, etc.
 * [x] Line Chart: The total time spent throughout the month (or year)
 * [ ] Current rank, progress of milestone
-* [ ] Current calendar that contains all the deadlines or any scheduled studying sessions (should be interactive, can add dates and deadlines)
 * [ ] Current progress towards a set goal (can select which one to view)

 ### Studying/Focus: